Within This Page

 Aircraft hangars are commonly referred to as "glorified garages" for airplanes.
 They can vary from simple "shade" structures that protect all or parts of the aircraft from the elements to complicated environmentally controlled maintenance facilities in which robots apply radar absorbing coatings.
 However, since planes are designed to fly, it is essential to minimize their maintenance time in the hangar and maximize their availability to fly.

 The Armed Services have developed definitive designs for hangar facilities to house and maintain their aircraft.
-Many of these definitive designs are shown in UFC 4-211-01: Aircraft Maintenance Hangars: Type I and Type II.
+Many of these definitive designs are shown in UFC 4-211-01N Aircraft Maintenance Hangars: Type I, Type II and Type III.
 Much of the criteria for the design comes from AFM 32-1084 Facility Requirements.

 In the commercial aircraft sector the designer needs to rely on Facility and Planning Criteria that are issued by the aircraft manufacturers for their aircraft or a third party compilation of data.
 For example, the Boeing aircraft characteristics can be found on the company's website.
 The designer must follow local building codes and integrate the characteristics of all possible aircraft that can populate the hangar to develop the space requirements for the intended use of the hangar.

 There are five types of spaces in hangar facilities:

 - Hangar Area

 - Warehouse Area

 Careful analysis of the following will allow designer to determine the space needs for general spaces listed above common to aircraft hangars.

 - Identification of the type of aircraft that will populate the hangar.

 - Identification of the aircraft mix that will populate the hangar.